carlosb1/upc-aidl-19-team4/README.md

 #### Cosine networks SGD test

-The first experiments that I did is with SGD in order to get my first results and  to compare with different configurations.
-Here, It is possible to check how it learns stable.
+First experiments that I did is applying SGD to obtain first results that I will be able to compare with different configurations.
+Here, It is possible to check how it learns without problems.

 ![siamese1_sara_sgd]
 ![siamese2_sara_sgd]